nystagmus research

 Author

-Dr. Astrid Larsen, a Danish ophthalmologist and independent researcher based in Copenhagen, has devoted over 20 years to studying nystagmus.
+Dr. Astrid Larsen, a Danish ophthalmologist and independent researcher based in the United States, has devoted over 20 years to studying nystagmus.
 Her innovative work combines scientific rigor with deep empathy for patients, leading to significant breakthroughs in symptom management.
 A respected expert in the field, Dr. Larsen is currently conducting research to advance a promising new nystagmus therapy project, further demonstrating her commitment to improving the lives of those affected by this complex eye condition.

 Leave a Reply